ABHAY-100/fosshack-privy/README.md

 ### Found a Security Issue?

 Please don't open a public issue.
-Email us at [abhaybalakrishnan884@gmail.com](mailto:abhaybalakrishnan884@gmail.com) instead, and we'll work with you directly.
+Contact us on Discord at `ABHAY#0550` instead, and we'll work with you directly.

 ## 📄 License